CEJ2VH/MonteCarlo/README.md

         game object got the same face value for a given roll.

     Arguments: None
-        Outputs: Count of times all dice rolled the same face value
+        Outputs: (int) Count of times all dice rolled the same face value

     *face_counts_per_roll* Takes the last play result from the game object and calculates how many times each face was rolled, per roll.